spectrocloud/librarium/docs/docs-content/deployment-modes/agent-mode/manage-agent/manage-agent.md

 tags: ["agent mode"]
 ---

-This section provides information on how to manage the Palette Agent installed on your host.
+This section provides information on how to manage the Palette agent installed on your host.
 Review the following topics to learn more about managing the resources allocated to the agent and customizing the Local UI web interface.

 ## Resources